 Proposing a methodology: the Grid of Transferable Skills

-“The subject of the transferable skills is not simple,” acknowledges Christine Rampon, expert for Université de Paris.
+“The subject of the transferable skills is not simple,” acknowledges Christine Rampon, expert for Université Paris Cité.
 “There are many documents circulating on the topic, but we don’t know which ones to choose and often the concepts are not explained”.

 The ambition is therefore to provide an analytical grid that teachers can easily appropriate and that allows them to evaluate the acquisition of skills by their students.
 According to Mariana Gaio Alves, expert for the University of Lisbon, “grids are important to provide us with a common framework for analysis“.